questdb/rust-maven-plugin/README.md

 binaries any path.
 The example however choses to copy them to `${project.build.directory}/classes/...`.
 Anything placed there gets bundled into the JAR file.
-The `classes` directory sits within the `target` directory and outside of the source tree.
+The `classes` directory sits within the `target` directory, outside the source tree.

 ## Binaries in source tree